ArikunthaTamil/st-challenge/README.md

 directories to $PATH

 d.
 Make sure $JAVA_HOME environment variable set and added to $PATH

+e.
+Install SDK for API leave 25 and create new virtual device with x64/x86 type system image(use this name in config.properties file)

 Note: The path needs to be updated as per current machine installation location